Top Wool Stitchery Patterns for Handmade Embroidery Projects

 Preparation Methods For Wool Embroidery Patterns Free:

 1. Freezer Paper Method: Trace your shape onto freezer paper.
 Iron the shiny side onto the wool.
-Cut along the traced line.
+Cut along the traced line just like diamond pattern.

 3. Pinning / Stapling Method: For quick projects, pin or even staple your wool shapes directly onto interfacing or background fabric.
 Staples can be removed easily after stitching.
 It’s like reading a peyote stitch pattern, isn’t it?